• Skip to primary navigation

 Crumble Bars

 Can't decide between making a pie or a crumble?
-Well, have I got the solution for you: Crumble Bars.
+Well, I have the solution for you: Crumble Bars.
+The bars have three distinct layers—shortbread, fruit, and a crumb topping.
+They are super versatile, easy to make, and, most importantly, a true crowd-pleaser.

 Crumble Bars